conversodinHXL/vcfpltoolskit/README.md

-vcfpltoolskit is a summary of perl codes, which aim to manipulate vcf 4.0 files.
+vcfpltoolskit is a summary of perl codes, which aims to manipulate vcf 4.0 files.

 ===============================================================================